Kuoxsr/fhb-villager-sounds/profane/README.md

 * When the villager finally dies, you should hear one or more (depending on edition) spectacular "death" sound(s).

+* To hear the "celebration" sounds, trigger and defeat a raid.
+When the villagers are outside shooting off fireworks, they will make special sounds.

 ## Editions
 ### Original
 This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her livestream.
-She had no idea at the time that I would take her seriously.
+She had no idea at the time that someone would take her seriously.
 It came together just in time for a special livestream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
 The sheer hilarity that ensued was quite the experience.

 It has a total of 17 sounds: 1 death, 3 haggle, 4 hit, 3 idle, 3 no, and 3 yes

+I was not aware that "celebration" sounds were different from "yes" sounds at this time, because the vanilla game has no special celebration sounds.
+They simply reuse the "yes" sounds for this.
+All my other editions separate these, so "yes" and "celebrate" are two different concepts.
+This one will stay the way it is just for nostalgia.

 ### UwU
 This edition aims to be as adorable as possible, with giggles and laughter and benevolent good vibes, because Hawkie is absolutely adorable in every way.